I remember how excited I felt…

 4. Membership Site

-Formats: Online community (forum or Facebook group), ongoing access to a database of resources, software or online service, ongoing group coaching delivered through teleconferences or webinars, mastermind group.
+Formats: Online community (forum or group), ongoing access to a database of resources, software or online service, ongoing group coaching delivered through teleconferences or webinars, mastermind group.

 Price Range: $50 to $500 a month

-Key Principles: Offered as an secondary upsell on front end products (secondary means it is an upsell if someone says yes to the first upsell).
+Key Principles: Offered as a secondary upsell on front end products (secondary means it is an upsell if someone says yes to the first upsell).
 Can also be an upsell on back-end products and a standalone offer.

 For many businesses, especially coaching/training practices, this product is where ‘cash-cow’ money comes from (the most reliable income stream long term).
 Some businesses don’t even bother with a funnel and just focus on feeding as many people into the membership site as the only product, and working to keep attrition rates low (keep members active for years).